test-Ois/q-assistant-project/README.md

 # Q-Assistant 🤖

 An AI-powered chatbot designed to help users practice English conversation, similar to conversational AI apps.
 This project is currently under active development with plans to add more features.
-Built using Node.js, Express, MongoDB, and the OpenRouter API.
+Built using Node.js, Express, MongoDB, and the OpenRouter API, with future plans to integrate Google Vertex AI.

+---
 ## ✨ Features

 ### Current Features: